infinite-cat/recap.dev-docs/blog/2020-12-15-arm-backed-servers-better-performance-for-less-money.md

 Mainly, Docker was available as .rpm and .deb and so were most of the images (yes, they need to be built for different architectures).
 Docker-compose, however, wasn't.
 Which was a huge bummer for me.
 I had to jump through some hoops building several dependencies from source code to make it work.
-The situation will hopefully improve in the future as the ARM adoption on the servers grows more, but right now you might pay more in working hours than you save by migrating.
+The situation will hopefully improve in the future as the ARM adoption on the servers grows, but right now you might pay more in working hours than you save by migrating.

 The RDS (AWS managed RDBMS service) on Graviton2 is where I think the real win-win is.
 You don't have to do any setup and get all the benefits of an ARM processor on your server.

+We also made sure [recap.dev](https://recap.dev/) is easy to run on ARM processors and introduced multi-arch docker images and made pre-built ARM AMIs available on AWS.